HIMANyadav/PowerBI--Atliq_Business_Insight_360/README.md

 - Advanced divide function applications.
 - Dynamic titles based on applied filters for a personalized experience.
 - Distinct KPI indicators for a nuanced understanding.
-- Creative conditional formatting techniques using icons or background colors
+- Creative conditional formatting techniques using icons or background colors.
-- Data validation strategies that align with our unique business needs
+- Data validation strategies that align with our unique business needs.
-- Comprehensive PowerBi services integration
+- Comprehensive PowerBi services integration.
-- And much more! 😄

 ## Business-Related Terms